 Liverpool backed to sign Anthony Gordon this summer

-Liverpool legend Jamie Carragher has backed his former club to sign Newcastle United ace Anthony Gordon this summer.
+Liverpool legend Jamie Carragher has explained why his former club want to sign Newcastle United forward Anthony Gordon this summer.

-The Reds have been very quiet in this transfer window but they have heavily been linked with the Englishman.
-It has been suggested that the Magpies want a fee of around £75m to sell their star man and therefore, Arne Slot’s side will have to break the bank to purchase him.
+The Reds are reportedly keen on signing the Englishman in this transfer window to bolster the frontline.
+It was even reported that the Merseyside club agreed on a deal with the Magpies to sign him earlier this summer but the Tyneside club eventually decided not to sell him.

-Now, speaking on Sportbible Carragher has said that he is a big fan of Gordon and the forward would be an excellent acquisition for Liverpool if they secure his signature.
+However, it has been reported that although Liverpool couldn’t manage to lure him to Anfield previously, they remain keen on signing him and could secure his signature before the end of this window.

 Gordon to Liverpool